jazzband/django-floppyforms/docs/index.rst

 * **v1.0** (not released yet):

   * cleaned up the behaviour of ``attrs``
-  * compatible with Django 1.2 to 1.4
+  * compatible with Django 1.3 and 1.4
   * ``<optgroup>`` support in select widgets
   * ``Select`` widgets: renamed ``choices`` context variable to ``optgroups``
   * ``get_context()`` is more reliable